HoloPollock/Networks-Assignment-1/README.md

 The Client is here https://github.com/HoloPollock/network_assignment_1_client
 ## Run
+You need C and C++ installed to run
 How to run all these assume a Unix like experience
 1. **Install Rust**
 Use [rustup](https://rustup.rs) to install rust